Sickle Cell Disease or Anemia and CRISPR-Cas9 Genome Editing

 The most common form of CRISPR at the moment involves the use of an enzyme called Cas9 and a molecule known as guide RNA.
 Understanding all the details of CRISPR requires an in-depth knowledge of molecular biology.
 The overall process as it applies to correcting mutations is as follows.

-- The guide RNA contains bases that are complementary to those in the altered region of the DNA and therefore binds to this region.
+- The guide RNA contains bases that are complementary to those in the mutated (altered) region of the DNA and therefore binds to this region.

 - By binding to the DNA, the RNA "guides" the molecules of the Cas9 enzyme to the correct place on the altered molecule.